edumeet/edumeet/E2EE.md

 a media node, so where those two servers run is what decides where identifying data is processed.
 The room server's debug logs contain IP addresses and display names.

-**Encryption is per room.** In a room without it, media nodes handle decoded audio and video, and client monitoring samples, when enabled, reach the node with display names unless `obfuscateDisplayName` is set.
+**Encryption is per room.** In a room without it, media nodes handle decoded audio and video.
 An assessment that relies on encryption applies to encrypted rooms only, so a tenant that depends on it should lock its default.

 **Some browser features involve third parties.** Transcription uses the browser's own speech recognition, which sends the speaker's audio to the browser vendor's service and is outside the